 - Holding event stalls during key events such as Harmony Day and Youth Week delivering key anti-racism messages, distributing resources and encouraging students to make personal pledges against racism

-- Attendance at meetings where you’ll collaborate in a team environment
+- Participate at meetings where you’ll collaborate in a team environment

 Peer to Peer Educators - 'Keep it Safe' (KIS)